A lot or a little?

 Families can talk about how wikis are, by nature, not completely reliable sources of information.
 How can kids know when information is trustworthy and when it is wrong?
 Where can they check their research?
 (See our tips for using Wikipedia.)

 What's a polite way to express a differing thought?
-How can you express your opinion if you don't agree in a respectful way?
+If you don't agree, how can you express your opinion in a respectful way?

 How can kids respect free speech while using common sense?